Everyone, and I do mean everyone, will make a content marketing mistake at some point in their career.

-We can use our mistakes as an opportunity to learn what doesn’t work.
+As long as we use our mistakes to learn what doesn’t work.

 However, you also have to get real with yourself and your business, and recognize that these mistakes are unacceptable if they are made over and over and over again.
 Some mistakes can be costly.
 And unfortunately, every single week, I come across marketers from around the world making mistakes with their approach to content marketing.

 Here are six of the biggest content marketing mistakes that marketers are continuously making time and time again.
 In this post, I’m not just going to share the mistake but I’m also going to share with you an in-depth look at how you can avoid them and a special cheat sheet that I’ve used to help ensure that my metrics don’t pause faster than a mannequin challenge.